 Passion vines are grown for their very showy flowers.

-The variety 'Incense' produces fruit with a fragrant, tasty pulp,
+The cultivar 'Incense' produces fruit with a fragrant, tasty pulp,

 but not enough pulp to make it more than a curiosity.
 It is root hardy to USDA zone 7b.

 Commercially edible passion fruit, Passiflora edulis 'Frederick', is restricted to USDA zones 10-11.

 Raspberries grow best in regions with mild winters and cool summers.

 Blueberries need continually moist, well-drained, very acidic soil.